-After the completion of all coursework (in the semester or HIS 5574 3 term prior to graduation), Non-Thesis Track students must successfully complete comprehensive examinations in both their primary and secondary fields.
-Students should work closely with their advisor to prepare for their comprehensive exams, which will be prepared, administered, and evaluated by the student's advisor and graduate committee.
-Comprehensive exams in the primary and secondary fields will be proctored and written.
-Comprehensive American History exams will be taken as scheduled by the university and/or department during the last semester/term of coursework.
+After the completion of all coursework (in the semester or term prior to graduation), Non-thesis Track students must successfully complete written, proctored comprehensive examinations in both their primary field (2 questions) and secondary field (1 question).
+Students should work closely from the beginning of their programs with their advisor to prepare for their comprehensive exam, which will be evaluated by at least two members of the graduate faculty.
+Comprehensive exams will be taken as scheduled by the university and/or department during the last semester/term of HIS 5574 3 coursework.